 5. Japan’s emerging soft power in East Asia?
 Taiwan as a crucial case, Paul Midford

-Part 2: Is There a Meiji Model for 21st Century Japan?
+Part II: Is There a Meiji Model for Twenty-First Century Japan?

 10. Meiji inspired diplomacy and politics for Japan’s future, Scott Harrison

-Part 3: Japan’s Strengths and Challenges: A Foundation for Re-innovation?
+Part III: Japan’s Strengths and Challenges: A Foundation for Re-innovation?

-14. Reviving Japan through internationalization of higher education: Is there a "New Meiji"?
-Wilhelm Vosse
+14. Reviving Japan through internationalization of higher education: is there a "New Meiji"?
+Wilhelm M. Vosse

 15. Does rural Japan have a future?
 Ken Coates